 Tour de France Femmes

-The Tour de France Femmes will return in 2025 for its fourth edition, building on the momentum of its high-profile revival in 2022.
-Organised by ASO, the race has quickly become a flagship event in the UCI Women’s WorldTour, showcasing the world’s top riders on a global stage.
-Broadcast in over 190 countries, the Tour de France Femmes continues to grow in stature.
-At the heart of it all is the maillot jaune - now also a symbol of excellence in women’s cycling.
+The Tour de France Femmes will return in 2026 for its fifth edition, building on the momentum of its high-profile revival in 2022.
+Organised by ASO, the race has quickly become a flagship event in the UCI Women’s WorldTour, showcasing the world’s top riders on one of cycling’s biggest stages.
+Expanded to nine stages and set to run from Lausanne to Nice, the Tour de France Femmes continues to grow in stature.
+At the heart of it all is the maillot jaune, now firmly established as a symbol of excellence in women’s cycling.

 A brief history: from La Course to the real deal